Swagget/ebay_delivery_prediction_competition/README.md

 When adding any classes/modules/python files to the source code, add them to "./ebay_delivery_prediction_project/\_\_init__.py" to ensure that they are importable in the module.

 # Pushing Code
 When pushing any update, push them in a separate branch and issue a merge request so I can review it before we add the changes to the main branch.
-(I also need to figure out how to do this)-Swagget
+(I figured out how to do this!)-Swagget

 # Testing Installation
 To see if the module is correctly installed please run "python testing_module.py" from the root.
 The output should be "Test Successful."